YellowLineParking/Appy.Configuration/README.md

 Database:ConnectionString: "Data Source=(LocalDb)\\mssqllocaldb;Initial Catalog=local-org-database;Integrated Security=True"
 ```

-Then, the only thing we need to do is register an action to load the configuration values on our Program.cs.
+Then, the only thing we need to do is register an action to load the configuration values on our Program.cs file.

 ```csharp
 public class Program